Chart Color Schemes

 AreaSearch assessment of residential development activity positions Fitzroy among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Fitzroy recorded around 77 residential properties granted approval per year over the past five financial years, totalling an estimated 387 homes.
-So far in FY-26, 40 approvals have been recorded.
-On average, 1.6 new residents arrived per new home annually between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
-However, this figure accelerated to 5.8 people per dwelling over the past two financial years, suggesting increasing demand and tightening supply.
-New homes are being built at an average expected construction cost value of $484,000, reflecting a developer focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers for Fitzroy shows around 77 residential properties granted approval per year over the past five financial years from FY-21 to FY-25, totalling an estimated 387 homes.
+As of FY-26, 40 approvals have been recorded.
+On average, 1.6 new residents arrive per new home annually over these five years, indicating balanced supply and demand with stable market conditions.
+However, this figure has accelerated to 5.8 people per dwelling in the past two financial years, suggesting increasing demand and tightening supply.
+New homes are being built at an average expected construction cost value of $484,000, reflecting a focus on premium properties by developers.

-This year, $35.8 million in commercial development approvals have been recorded, indicating robust local business investment.
-Compared to Greater Melbourne, Fitzroy displays comparable development activity per person, maintaining market balance consistent with the broader area, although building activity has accelerated in recent years.
-New development consists of 1.0% detached houses and 99.0% attached dwellings, promoting higher-density living that creates more affordable entry points for downsizers, investors, and first-home buyers.
-With around 116 people per approval, Fitzroy reflects a developing area.
+In FY-26, $35.8 million in commercial development approvals have been recorded, indicating robust local business investment.
+Compared to Greater Melbourne, Fitzroy has comparable development activity per person, maintaining market balance with the broader area, though building activity has accelerated recently.
+New development consists of 1.0% detached houses and 99.0% attached dwellings, promoting higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.
+Fitzroy reflects a developing area with around 116 people per approval.

 Frequently Asked Questions - Development